madalinpopa/ubuntu-server-automation/README.md

 If you want to use a different configuration file, you can set the `ANSIBLE_CONFIG` environment variable to the desired file path.
 Usually is best to have the configuration file in your home directory.

+### Ansible Playbooks

+Ansible playbooks are YAML files that define a set of tasks to be executed on the target hosts.
+Playbooks can include multiple plays, each targeting different hosts or groups of hosts.
+Each play consists of tasks that define the actions to be performed on the target hosts.

+A list with all the Ansible modules can be found [here](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).

+Also, you can find a list of all the Ansible modules in the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/index.html).